 Telemedicine systems, like online prescription services, may also be more vulnerable to fraud and abuse.
 As a result, the Health Sector Council recommends that telemedicine programs proactively seek out and manage weaknesses and risks associated with using telemedicine systems.

 Do you need to be licensed in multiple states to prescribe medicine online?

 As online prescription businesses expand, practicing across state borders can pose a challenge for practitioners.
 Depending on state law, online prescribers could find themselves practicing medicine without a license if a patient is located in a state where the practitioner does not hold a license.
 For an overview of telemedicine laws in every state, including requirements regarding out of state practice, see the Center for Connected Health Policy’s interactive map.

 If you’re weighing the prospect of prescribing online, you’ll need to consider the compliance and legal issues on a state-by-state basis in order to avoid breaking any laws and to ensure that your patients receive an adequate standard of care.
 The range of issues may seem overwhelming, but an experienced healthcare attorney can ensure that your goals align with your legal obligations.

 Jackson LLP can help.
 Let one of our attorneys walk you through any questions you have regarding online prescription services.
-To schedule a complimentary phone consultation with a Jackson LLP attorney, call our office at (312) 985-6484 or click the button below.
+To schedule a complimentary phone consultation with a Jackson LLP attorney, click the button below.